Blood Money Amiga 1989

 Blood Money Atari ST 1989

 Wayne Smithson undertook the difficult task of converting Blood Money to the Atari ST based on the code of the original Amiga version.
 Released in August of 1989, Atari ST Blood Money lacks an intro, has weak audio and its scrolling and sprite-shifting are not as smooth as Amiga Blood Money, but Atari ST Blood Money stands as a well-ported replica of the original.
 ST owners could not ask for more.
-Indeed, considering the sprite-count and complexity of their animations, it is amazing that Bloody Money was successfully converted to the ST.
+Indeed, considering the sprite-count and complexity of their animations, it is amazing that Blood Money was successfully converted to the ST at all.

 Blood Money IBM PC 1990